DerekBabb/CyberSecurity/Web_Security/setup_c9.md

 # Setup Site on Cloud 9

-TODO:
-- Create a "how to" for the teacher on creating a Cloud 9 accoun and creating student accounts within it.

 ## Overview
-We will be moving our website that we built in 6-1 to a Cloud 9 server.
-This will allow us to see what our web page looks like on the web and we can give access to our pages to others.
+We will be creating a new workspace in Cloud 9 for HTML development.
+This will allow us to create pages that can be shown to others and we have the benefit of a full server.

 ## Purpose
 Use Cloud 9, a development environment, to host a web site and begin engaging with some of the server-side elements of a web site.